adamstosho/CodeFlow/README.md

 # CodeFlow - Code to Diagram Converter

-A modern web application that converts JavaScript and Python code into visual flowcharts using Mermaid.js.
+A modern web application that converts JavaScript into visual flowcharts using Mermaid.js.
 Built with React, Node.js, and MongoDB.

 ## 🎯 Problem Statement